Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Security Games

 \subsection{Continuous Group Key Agreement}

-The Key Indistinguishability security game for a CGKA scheme is shown in Algorithm \ref{alg:cgka-kind}.
-The game is the same as in \cite{cgka_analysis} and \cite{a_cgka}, but with two relevant changes: firstly, the Key Package data structure are made explicit with the function $\mathsf{GenKP}$, which were included in our definition to highlight the authentication process in CGKA groups.
-Secondly, we include \textit{External Joins} as a type of proposals, which allows for a different type of insertion of members to the CGKA group.
-While External Joins have not been formalised in the literature, they are a part of the Messaging Layer Security and we consider that our requirement that "only the members of the group can decrypt the Key Package" is consistent with their definition in MLS.

-Readers are encouraged to obtain more information in \cite{cgka_analysis}, specially that related to the \textit{safe predicate}, which ensures that trivial attacks (such as challenging an epoch in which the shared secret has already been revealed) are ruled out.
-In \cite{cgka_analysis} the authors analyse \textit{TreeKEM}, the CGKA scheme employed in the Messaging Layer Security, but before the introduction of the \textit{propose-and-commit paradigm}.
+The Key Indistinguishability security game for a CGKA scheme is shown in Figure \ref{alg:cgka-kind}.
+The game is the same as in \cite{cgka_analysis} and \cite{a_cgka}, but with two relevant changes: firstly, the Join Package data structure are made explicit with the function $\mathsf{GenJP}$, which were included in our definition to highlight the authentication process in CGKA groups.
+Secondly, we include the $\mathsf{external}$ proposal type, which allows for a different type of insertion of members to the CGKA group.
+External Joins have been recently formalised by \cite{cgka_analysis_etk}, although the authors use a different security models to ours.
+Readers are encouraged to obtain more information in \cite{cgka_analysis, cgka_analysis_etk}, specially that related to the \textit{safe predicate}, which ensures that trivial attacks (such as challenging an epoch in which the shared secret has already been revealed) are ruled out.